AI Agents Can Already Autonomously Perform Experimental High Energy Physics

-The framework defines specialist agent profiles, each specified as a Markdown file in \texttt{.claude/agents/} with a YAML frontmatter declaring the agent's name, description, available tools, and model tier.
+The framework defines specialist agent profiles, each specified as a Markdown file in the framework's \texttt{agents/} directory (symlinked into each analysis) with a YAML frontmatter declaring the agent's name, description, available tools, and model tier.
 These agents fall into four functional categories:

 \begin{itemize} \item \textbf{Executor} (1): A single generalist \texttt{executor} agent handles all phases, with a deep domain prompt encoding HEP methodology (mandatory fit diagnostics, in-situ constraint strategies, the CL$_s$ exclusion procedure, etc.).
 The same agent profile adapts to each phase's requirements through the phase-specific instructions provided by the orchestrator.